-If you have a long vaginal canal/high cervix, this can be a big negative.
+If you have a long vagina, this can be a big negative.
 You need a longer cup so that removing it will be easier.
 You can just grab the stem, and pull down gently until you reach the base of the menstrual cup and remove it.

 However, if your stem is too short, then you’ll have to push down strongly with your vaginal canal walls, which is kind of a hassle.

 Don’t know if you have a high cervix?
 Reach into your vaginal canal with your index finger.
 Can you feel your cervix?
 No?
 You have a long vaginal canal.

 If you have a medium height cervix (you can touch your cervix with the tip of your finger when it’s fully inserted), then you may want to consider this one.
 For those with an average or medium cervix height, the Lily Cup might be the one for you!

 If you have a low cervix (you can touch it easily with your finger only partly inserted), then the Lily Cup Compact at 58 mm may also make a decent choice for you.
 However, you may want to consider a specially designed low-cervix menstrual cup instead.